MaryBennah/Group-1-phase-4-project/README.md

 ## 4. Data Cleaning and Preparation
 1. **Dropping unwanted columns**: Retained only the columns that contain the tweets and the sentiment label.
-2. **Handling Missing Values**: Dropped rows with missing sentiment labels and replaced missin values in the tweet column with appropriate placeholders.
+2. **Handling Missing Values**: Dropped rows with missing sentiment labels and replaced missing values in the tweet column with appropriate placeholders.
 3. **Renaming Columns**: Columns were renamed to make them more intuitive.
 4. **Removing Unwanted Sentiment Categories**: Retained only the tweets that are labelled as having either positive, negative or neutral sentiment.
 5. **Cleaning Text Data**: Converted text to lowercase.
 Removed URLs, mentions, hashtags, punctuation marks, numbers, whitespace.
 Removed stopwords.